-- 3 Tbs heavy cream
+- 3 tablespoons heavy cream

-- 4 Tbs sugar
+- 4 tablespoons sugar

-- 1 1/2 teaspoons ground cinnamon
+- 1 ½ teaspoons ground cinnamon

 For the bread:

 - Roll up like you would cinnamon rolls, starting at the long edge.
 Transfer the rolls to a greased parchment paper that will fit the baking tray.
-(You can use two papers and baking trays, or keep one half of the dough in the refrigerator while you roll and let the other rise.
+(You can use two papers and baking trays, or keep half of the dough in the refrigerator while you roll and let the other rise.
 When ready to bake the first one, take the second piece of dough out, roll, fill and let rise.
 Bake one at a time).

 - Cut the roll in two, exposing the filling.
 Put the ropes side by side and pinch the edges together on one end.
 Twist the two halves together carefully.
 Pinch the other end.
 Bring the two ends together to form a rope.
 Transfer the parchment paper carefully to the baking tray.

 - Cover loosely with some foil or parchment paper and let rise until it's spongy but not quite doubled about 45 minutes.